Guidance

 The family services directory identifies numerous respite care options that can be directly purchased through the site budget at the discretion of the CGRS manager and site managers.

-Particular consideration needs to be given to the age and particular needs of te tamaiti when considering respite care.
-Wherever possible, care arrangements should be planned in advance to leave adequate time to prepare te tamaiti to enable the care arrangements to be predictable.
+Particular consideration needs to be given to the age and particular needs of te tamaiti or rangatahi when considering respite care.
+Wherever possible, care arrangements should be planned in advance to leave adequate time to prepare and support a safe care transition for te tamaiti or rangatahi to their respite care arrangement.

 4. Childcare support available